byVirrox/portfolio_SET09102_Peter_Stibitz/week5_documentation.md

 ## Eliminating the need of comments

-Here I want to present tree examples how I eliminated the need of commentary by designing and describing things self explanatory.
+Here I want to present three examples how I eliminated the need of commentary by designing and describing things self explanatory.
 Because I didn't have to make a lot of changes I will rather refer to the examples I made in the previous section.